· · AI

 Claude Code - When to use task tool vs subagents

-Stop guessing.
-Based on community patterns and documentation analysis, the difference is clear: Tasks for parallel search, subagents for persistent expertise.
+Stop guessing about Claude Code orchestration.
+The difference is clear: Tasks for parallel search with 10-concurrent batch limits, subagents for persistent expertise.
 This is the decision framework emerging from real production patterns and user experiences.

 Quick answers